opentable/uk-tech-blog/source/_posts/pragmatic-testing-with-graphql.md

 tags: [Testing, Engineering, Acceptance tests]
 ---

 We’ve been using GraphQL at OpenTable for a little over half a year now.
-I won’t get into detail with why we use GraphQL, sufficed to say, we really enjoyed creating our very first GraphQL endpoint.
+I won’t go into detail as to why we started using it, but suffice to say, we really enjoyed creating our very first GraphQL endpoint.
 It eased a lot of the inconsistencies that we were experiencing with some of our REST-ful services.

-The rest of this post assumes you’ve had some experience building a GraphQL endpoint.
-If you aren’t familiar with it.
-I want to say it feels a lot like having a querying language accessible via an HTTP endpoint.
-If you want to try it for yourself, I would recommend [GitHub’s endpoint](https://developer.github.com/v4/explorer/).
+This post assumes you have some experience building a GraphQL endpoint.
+For those of who you aren’t familiar with it, it feels a lot like having a querying language via an HTTP endpoint.
+If you want to try it for yourself, I recommend [GitHub’s endpoint](https://developer.github.com/v4/explorer/).
 To get started with GraphQL, [the official documentation](http://graphql.org/learn/) is a perfect place.

 ## The Problem